-You might be busy on the run up to your holiday, but spending some time pulling weeds in the garden can save you trouble when you get back.
+You might be busy on the run-up to your holiday.
+Spending some time pulling weeds in the garden can save you trouble when you get back.
 Weed by hand or at least spritz weeds with a weed killer before you go.

 Cover soil, flowers, and borders with mulch and any rainwater will be retained for the plants and soil to absorb when they need it.

 Since you won’t be there to water your plants, put them on a saucer, ideally a terracotta one.
-Doing this will catch water and you’ll be safe in the knowledge that your plants won’t be parched when you go away.
+Doing this will catch water leaving you safe in the knowledge that your plants won’t be parched when you go away.
 Of course, give them a good watering before you go too.